A consumer must tell the supplier if they intend to reject products, and explain why the products are being rejected. They must:

 - an extension ladder stuck in the extended position.

-If you are having a dispute with the store or seller about a problem with a product, view our Resolve your problem or complaint section.
+If you are having a dispute with the store or seller about a problem with a product, view Resolve your problem.